Beating social isolation during the Christmas season

 You could also think about volunteering — one of the most common types of giving throughout the year — so there are lots of opportunities to volunteer around this time of year.

-Whatever the volunteering role is that you choose, it will always involve an opportunity to meet new people and connect with your community.
+Whatever the volunteering role you choose, it will always involve an opportunity to meet new people and connect with your community.

 Looking to the future